carolynwu/Messenger/README.md

 :zap: Click: http://socialapplication-env.us-east-2.elasticbeanstalk.com

-## introduction
+## Introduction
 Use Mean stack to build a social network application.

 Angular2 as a fronted-end, with Node.js, Express and MongoDB as a backend.

-## strategies
+### knowledge about Node.js and Angular
-* knowledge about Node.js and Angular
+* Some notes about Node.js:
-Notes about Node.js:
+There are two key components of the web application: client and service.
+Node.js is bascially JavaScript on the server

-There are two key components of the website, client service and web service.
+## Strategies